jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 test_making_a_list_w_conditions
 ****************************************************************************************

-What if I had to build a list from an iterable but based on a condition?
-This is where a `for loop`_ or a `list comprehension`_ works better
+What if I had to build a list from an iterable_ based on a condition?
+This is where a `for loop`_ or `list comprehension`_ is better

 red: make it fail
 #################################################################################